blockchainamm/bidirectional_arpeggiator/README.md

 Current note: A3
 ------------------
-Frequencies of arpeggiator notes played for note A3 in sequential order\
+Frequencies in Hz (Hetrz) of arpeggiator notes played for note A3 in sequential order\
 220.0\
 164.8138\
 138.5913\